Made in 2020 (9 month project)

-Currently in progress, Haul Away is my graduation project.
-I'm very enthusiastic to work on Haul away, as it feels like fighting "the final boss" of my school.
-I use every bit I learned during my schooling, in order to deliver an awesome game at the end of the year and finally obtain my diploma!
+I was very enthusiastic to work on it, as it felt like fighting "the final boss" of my school.
+I used every bit I learned during my schooling, in order to deliver an awesome game at the end of the year and finally obtain my diploma!

-Working mostly as a producer, but also as a level designer, this project has for purpose to challenge the skills I'd like to put in practice, but also learn from :
+Working as a level designer, but also as a producer, this project had for purpose to challenge the skills I wanted to put in practice, but also to learn from it.

-For more details on our project, please check our pre-production document right below.
+For more details on our project, please check our final presentation document right below.

-The challenges imposed by the sea (wind, ocean currents, ice floe...) need to force the player to learn how to stay on course, to not run aground.
-As a consequence, the level design also pushes the player to strive to master his boat in order to be able to reach new horizons.
-Luckily, some upgrades for the Skref (Elea's sailing boat) that the player can find on small islands will ease the player's navigation, as well as some landmarks that will help the player to better get his bearings.
+As a consequence, the level design also pushes the player to strive to master his boat to reach new horizons.
+Luckily, some craftable upgrades for the Skref (Elea's sailing boat) can be found on small islands by exploring them to ease the player's navigation, as well as some landmarks that will help him to better get his bearings.

 Technical game designer